Curriculum, Enrollment, and Graduation

 Repeated Coursework GPA

-For repeated courses, only the most recent credits and grades received will be used in the calculation of the cumulative grade-point average, and only the most recent credits received will be included in the credits counted for graduation.
-However, all grades received will be listed on the transcript.
-Repeated courses will be noted on the transcript with an "E" (when the course grade is excluded from GPA calculation).
-The most recent attempt(s) at the course will be noted with an "I" and included in GPA calculation.
-Courses with both honors and standard course-numbers will be treated as the same course in terms of GPA calculations and repeat processing, for example: CHMY 151 can be replaced with CHMY 141 (and vice versa).
-Excluding a grade from a previous semester does NOT affect the calculation of academic standing for that semester.
-Academic standing remains as it was originally earned.
+For repeated courses, only the most recent credits and grades will factor into the cumulative grade-point average calculation, and only the most recent credits will contribute to the graduation credit counts.
+It's important to note that all grades received will be displayed on the transcript.
+Repeated courses will be indicated on the transcript with an "E," signifying exclusion from GPA calculation.
+The latest attempt(s) at the course will be marked with an "I" and included in the GPA calculation.
+Courses with both honors and standard course numbers will be treated identically in terms of GPA calculations and repeat processing; for instance, CHMY 151 can be substituted with CHMY 141 (and vice versa).
+It's essential to recognize that excluding a grade from a previous semester does NOT impact the calculation of academic standing for that specific semester; the academic standing remains as originally earned.

 W Grade Eligibility

 After the 15th day of the semester, students may drop courses and receive a grade of W (withdrawal) only if approved by the academic advisor and course instructor.
-Approval is not guaranteed, and no refund is given.
-Until one week past the last day of the official registration period on the registration timetable for the following semester, students use a Drop/Add form to drop courses with a W. The W grade is non-punitive; it counts in credits attempted but not in earned credits or in quality points toward the GPA.
-If a student repeats the course in a subsequent semester, the new grade will count in the GPA but the original W grade will remain on the transcript.
+Approval is not guaranteed, and no refund is provided.
+Up to one week past the last day of the official registration period on the registration timetable for the following semester, students use an online Add/Drop form to withdraw from courses with a W. The W grade is non-punitive; it is considered in credits attempted but does not contribute to earned credits or quality points toward the GPA.
+If a student retakes the course in a subsequent semester, the new grade will be factored into the GPA, but the original W grade will persist on the transcript.

-Instructors may assign a grade of "I" (Incomplete) when students have been unable to complete their academic obligations because of circumstances beyond their control.
-The University takes the position that when students register, they commit themselves to completing their academic obligations as their primary responsibility.
-Therefore, the instructor may assign an I grade only in cases when students have suffered extreme personal hardship or unusual academic situations.
+Instructors may assign a grade of "I" (Incomplete) when students have been unable to fulfill their academic obligations due to circumstances beyond their control.
+The University maintains the position that, upon registration, students commit to completing their academic responsibilities as their primary duty.
+Consequently, instructors may assign an "I" grade only in instances where students have experienced severe personal hardship or encountered uncommon academic situations.

-An instructor may assign an I grade in cases of personal hardship when students have been unable to fulfill their commitments because of illness, death or illness in the immediate family, family emergencies, or military orders.
+An instructor may assign an "I" grade in cases of personal hardship when students have been unable to fulfill their commitments due to illness, death, or illness in the immediate family, family emergencies, or military orders.
 The Dean of Students will verify personal hardship cases at the instructor’s request.
-The instructor may assign an I grade to a student for personal hardship, provided the student has completed three-fourths of the work of the course with a passing grade.
-If the student has not satisfactorily completed three-fourths of the course work the instructor must provide written justification for assigning an I grade.
+The instructor may assign an "I" grade to a student for personal hardship, provided the student has completed three-fourths of the course work with a passing grade.
+If the student has not satisfactorily completed three-fourths of the course work, the instructor must provide written justification for assigning an "I" grade.

-An instructor may also assign an I grade, subject to the department head’s approval, in cases when a student has been unable to complete course requirements for reasons such as apparatus or equipment failure, death or disease in experimental animals, delays in material shipments from suppliers, or in other unusual academic circumstances which are clearly beyond the student’s control.
-In these situations, the student must have completed three-fourths of the work of the course with a passing grade.
-If the student has not satisfactorily completed three-fourths of the course work the instructor must provide written justification for assigning an I grade.
+An instructor may also assign an "I" grade, subject to the department head’s approval, in cases when a student has been unable to complete course requirements due to reasons such as apparatus or equipment failure, death or disease in experimental animals, delays in material shipments from suppliers, or other unusual academic circumstances clearly beyond the student’s control.
+In these situations, the student must have completed three-fourths of the course work with a passing grade.
+If the student has not satisfactorily completed three-fourths of the course work, the instructor must provide written justification for assigning an "I" grade.

-In each instance qualifying for an I grade, the instructor must prepare an I-Grade Authorization form.
-On this form, the instructor will list the makeup requirements and the date beyond which the I will revert to a F grade.
+In each instance qualifying for an "I" grade, the instructor must prepare an I-Grade Authorization form.
+On this form, the instructor will list the makeup requirements and the date beyond which the "I" will revert to an "F" grade.

-To change the I grade after the make-up work has been completed, the instructor will complete and submit the Grade Change available through the Registrar’s Office.
-Unless an alternate time is specified by the instructor, an I grade shall be made up no later than the end of the following semester (excluding summer session).
-An instructor may extend the specified completion time by submitting the required documentation to the Registrar’s Office before the reversion grade takes effect.
-An I grade may not be extended beyond one calendar year.
-An I grade not made up in the prescribed length of time or within one calendar year lapses to a failure (F).
+To change the "I" grade after the make-up work has been completed, the instructor will complete and submit the Grade Change form available through the Office of the Registrar.
+Unless an alternate time is specified by the instructor, an "I" grade shall be made up no later than the end of the following semester (excluding summer session).
+An instructor may extend the specified completion time by submitting the required documentation to the Office of the Registrar before the reversion grade takes effect.
+An "I" grade may not be extended beyond one calendar year.
+An "I" grade not made up in the prescribed length of time or within one calendar year lapses to a failure ("F").

-An I Grade make-up is reported to the Registrar on a Grade Change Form.
+An "I" grade make-up is reported to the Office of the Registrar on a Grade Change form.
 No fee is charged.
-These grades are not included on the next semester grades and the student should NOT register for the same class in a future term to make up the I grade.
+These grades are not included in the next semester's grades, and the student should NOT register for the same class in a future term to make up the "I" grade.

 N Grade

-An N grade may be assigned to students enrolled in specified continual or on-going courses only (for example BFIN 317, 590 and 690 thesis courses, CEEX/continuing education courses or self-paced pre-college math courses).
-This grade indicates that, though students have made progress, they have not completed the course objectives successfully.
-These students must re-enroll in the course immediately in order to continue with the course work and complete the course objectives.
+An N grade may be assigned to students enrolled in specified continual or on-going courses only (for example, BFIN 317, 590 and 690 thesis courses, CEEX/continuing education courses or self-paced pre-college math courses).
+This grade indicates that, though students have made progress, they have not successfully completed the course objectives.
+These students must re-enroll in the course immediately to continue with the course work and complete the course objectives.
 The N grade does not affect the GPA.

 Pass/Fail Registration